Kostis-S-Z/rl_labs/README.md

 # Reinforcement Learning Labs
-_Labs implementations of the course EL2805 Reinforcement Learning 2019, KTH_
+_Labs implementations of the course

 ## Lab 0